 How to get there: You can take a number of 15-minute buses from Scarborough train station directly to Alpamare.

 Must-do slide: Take a group of up to four on Snow Storm, a dinghy ride which swirls you around in a vortex.

-If you’re planning a trip to one of the UK’s best waterparks, don’t forget to book an Advance ticket via our website or our Train Tickets app for zero booking fees.
+If you’re planning a trip to one of the UK’s best waterparks, don’t forget to book an Advance ticket via our website or our Train Tickets app.
 You can also find information on how to get cheaper train tickets via our special offers page.
 If you need more information, you can contact us here.